mishamyrt/honeymate/readme.md

 ### Using as a AMD module

-Honeymate can be used as a AMD module, so you can use it within webpack or rollup build systems.
+Honeymate can be used as a AMD module, so you can use it within webpack or Rollup build systems.

 First, install Honeymate using npm: